baasbox/docs/source/index.md

 ```
 In this section you can find code examples for every platform we address.
-Click on an above tab to choose the platform of your interest
+Click on any tab above to choose the platform of your interest.
 ```

 BaasBox is a complete solution to implement the back end of your applications.